grishkam/QuickFigures/UserGuide/User Guide.md

  -	Items in the **Add Labels** submenu create an entire set of labels for the rows, columns or panels of the figure.
  -	The **Recreate All Panels** menu item displays the recreate panels dialog.
 [See sections on recreate panels dialog for details.](#Recreate-All-Panels-Dialog)
  -	The **Images** submenu of the Figure Menu contains several menu items that affect how the source images are used to create the image panels.
 Each of these items go back to the source images (the 'original datasource') to repeat certain processing steps and update the image panels.
      -   **Re-crop** option displays crop dialog windows for the user to change the region of interest and the rotation angle for each of the source images.
 After the user has changed the size of the first images' selected region, the size chosen becomes the starting size for each subsequent dialog.
 That allows the user to apply a consistently sized crop area to every image.
 For users familiar with ImageJ this process is equivalent to opening all the original image files, redrawing the crop areas precisely, using the **Crop** and **Rotate** commands in ImageJ and replacing each image panel in a figure with the newly cropped/rotated version.
 This single option replaces that entire process (along with the scale step).
+While a cropped version is displayed by the image panels, the original image is keptby QuickFigures.
     -   **Re-Set Scale** option.
 This changes the scale factor applied to each image and updates the image panels.
 For users familiar with ImageJ, this process is equivalent to opening all the original image files, using the **'Scale...'** command in ImageJ repeatedly and replacing every image panel in a figure with the new scaled version.
 This single option replaces that entire process (along with the rotate and crop steps).
+While a scaled version of the image will be displayed in the panels, the original image is always kept by QuickFigures.
+If one re-sets the scale again, it will create a new scaled version from the original.
+The scaled version will have some loss of image quality compared to the original.
     -   **Re-Set pixel density**.
 Functions similarly to the Re-Set scale command.
 Except this option does not alter the apparent size of the image panels.
 Instead, the user is prompted to choose a final pixel density (200 pixels per inch for example).
 Both the scale factor and the panel size are changed such that the final pixel density of each image panel becomes the desired amount.
 Since journals normally require a certain pixel density (either for the overall figure or for image panels) a user should not choose a pixel density much lower or much higher than their requirements.
 QuickFigures uses the same inch definition as Adobe Illustrator (72 points).
+Users of Inkscale may be confused to find that the inches and font size displayed in Inkscape differs from QuickFigures and Adobe Illustrator.
-    - **Scale Object** and **Re-set scale** this option scales everything in the figure (labels, layouts, shapes…) not just the scale factor for the image panels.
+    - **Scale Object** and **Re-set scale**.
+This option scales everything in the figure (labels, layouts, shapes) not just the scale factor for the image panels.
 Otherwise it is similar to the **Re-Set** scale menu option.
+    - **Resize panels without scale reset**.
+This option only changes the panel size without changing the scale factor.
+This is equavalent to dragging the handles to scale image panels in PowerPoint or Illustrator.
+This will change the pixel density but not result in any changes to the pixels.
  -	**All Channels**.
 A channels menu.
 The content of this channels submenu does not depend on which channels are present in the clicked panel.
 Otherwise it is similar to the other channels menu. [see the section on the channels menu for details](#Channels-Submenu)
  - **Exclude channel**.
 Items within this menu can be used to add or remove channel panels from the figure.
 The same channels will also be removed from the merge image panels.
 Unlike the 'Recreate Panels' dialog, this menu only affects items with the targeted channel.
  - **Format Figure** submenu.
 See section on [figure format](#Figure-Format-Dialog) submenus and templates.
 The submenu that appears in the popup will target only the clicked figure.